Biden prepares an order that would shut down asylum if a daily average of 2,500 migrants arrive - KESQ

 —

-Associated Press writers Elliot Spagat in San Diego and Fatima Hussein on Air Force One contributed to this report.
+Associated Press writer Elliot Spagat contributed to this report from San Diego.